barfowl/OpenSubdiv/documentation/bfr_overview.rst

 The *Bfr* interfaces allow the limit surface for a single face to be identified and evaluated independently of all other faces without any global pre-processing.
-While concepts and utilities from the *Far* interface are used internally, the details of their usage hidden.
+While concepts and utilities from the *Far* interface are used internally, the details of their usage is hidden.
 There is no need to coordinate adaptive refinement with tables of patches, stencils, Ptex indices, patch maps, etc.